chrisburnell/chrisburnell.com/_posts/2014-02-09-lets-look-back.md

 {% include heading-anchor.html id="in-comes-sass" title="In comes SASS" %}

 Well, not quite.
 I haven’t found a need myself for the full library of options available in [<dfn title="a CSS extension language">SASS</dfn>](http://sass-lang.com "SASS: Syntactically Awesome Style Sheets"), a CSS extension language, but I have adopted a few of the tools that comprise <dfn title="a superset of CSS3’s syntax">SCSS</dfn>.
 These tools include the ability *nest selectors*, *assign variables*, and *create mixins to be used and extended elsewhere in the CSS*.
 These utilities are extremely useful in not just writing CSS but also in reading and understanding it.
-Because with SASS we can nest selectors, children selectors simply sit inside their parents, and a clearer relationship is drawn between the two.
+Because with SCSS we can nest selectors, children selectors simply sit inside their parents, and a clearer relationship is drawn between the two.
 Furthermore, due to the way that we indent CSS, child selectors will be indented to (roughly) match the DOM structure.

 {% include heading-anchor.html id="i-dont-want-to-do-anything" title="I don’t want to do anything, anymore!" %}